samsung-cnct/k2/Documentation/kraken-configs/fabric/README.md

 # Network Fabric configruation

 The configuration for network fabrics depending on the provider.
-The fabric stanza will tell Krakenlib which CNI plugin to use for creating the kubernetes network.
-Krakenlib supports Canal and Flannel.
+The fabric stanza will tell Kraken-lib which CNI plugin to use for creating the kubernetes network.
+Kraken-lib supports Canal and Flannel.

 ## Fabric providers